 Matthew Kim Hagen has earned M.A. in English Literature from Claremont Graduate University and currently working toward his Ph.D. in English Literature.
-He currently teaches for University of La Verne after having taught English literature and English composition for several universities in southern California for the last 22 years.
+He has taught English literature and English composition for several universities in southern California for the last 22 years.

 Mary Ann Beavis

 Mary Ann Beavis (Ph.D., Cambridge University) is Professor of Religion and Culture at St. Thomas More College, the University of Saskatchewan (Saskatoon, Canada).
 Her areas of specialization include Christian Origins, Feminist Biblical Interpretation, and Women and Religion.

 The courses she teaches include “Goddesses in Myth and History,” and her current research project, funded by the Social Sciences and Humanities Council of Canada, is a study of women who blend Goddess Spirituality and Christianity.
 Her books include Mark’s Audience, Jesus and Utopia, Mark (Paideia Commentaries), and Hebrews (Wisdom Commentaries), and two edited volumes, The Lost Coin: Parables of Women, Work and Wisdom, and Feminist Theology with a Canadian Accent.
 She is the author of many peer-reviewed articles, five of which reflect her current interest in the Mary Magdalene/Mary of Bethany tradition.
 For more, see here.